 Texas pet insurers usually offer three main pet insurance plan types:

 Pet owners can choose any or all of these options depending on their pet’s needs.
 Accident coverage plans only cover injuries resulting from sudden physical injury.
 Illnesses like allergies, cancer, and diabetes, are exempted from this plan.
 Some of the injuries covered by pet insurance’ accident coverage include; torn ligaments, broken bones, poisoning, or bite wounds.
-Illness coverage plans cover skin infections, cancer, Arthritis, UTIs, and ear infections, while wellness coverage covers vaccinations, routine tests, annual exams, flea, tick, and heartworm treatments.
+Illness coverage plans cover skin infections, cancer, Arthritis, UTIs, and ear infections, while wellness coverage (also known as Preventative care) covers vaccinations, routine tests, annual exams, flea, tick, and heartworm treatments.
 The younger and healthier a pet is, the more likely it will qualify for an affordable pet insurance plan.
 When looking for a pet insurer, check the exclusions, because some plans may not cover senior pets.
 The way most pet insurance works is that pet owners get reimbursed for the cost of veterinary care.
 After paying the veterinarian the initial treatment fee, you send an itemized receipt to your pet’s insurance company, along with a completed claim form.

 Consequently, the insurance company issues a reimbursement check or direct deposit within a week to a month, depending on the insurer.
 Pet insurance plans typically cover between 70-90% of the bill for covered services, according to the reimbursement level selected during the purchase of the policy.
 Therefore the amount to be reimbursed will depend on the insurance policy plan the pet owner subscribes to.